 The agreed Stage-2 TP is

+The Cell Identity used for MBS broadcast service may be a Mapped Cell ID.

+Editor’s Note: the wording for above texts of using Mapped Cell ID for MBS may be further clarified.

 The main argument is whether the cell ID can be a Uu cell ID, e.g. “should not exclude using Uu Cell Id for MBS broadcast service in NR NTN, e.g. for earth fixed cells in GEO system”

 It is worthy to first check the definition for Mapped Cell ID in TS 38.300: